Summer 2021 Plans

 • BUS DEPARTURE

 The Milwaukee bus will leave from Nicolet High School.
-For the first two weeks of Camp, each cabin will be a “pod” as they essentially quarantine as a group and travel to activities and meals together while limiting their interactions with other cabins.
+During the beginning of camp, each cabin will be a “pod” as they essentially quarantine as a group and travel to activities and meals together while limiting their interactions with other cabins.
 In order to ensure we can mitigate the risk of cross-exposure with other cabins, all campers will be traveling to camp BY CABIN on a bus.
 We do not anticipate that cabins will be required to wear face masks when the campers are on the bus.

 • PARENT DROP OFF AT CAMP

 If interested, parents/guardians can elect to drop their camper(s) off at camp.
 We will provide exact drop-off times at a later date.
 Campers should not travel to Camp with individuals who are not members of their household.
 Exceptions can be made in the case of campers carpooling to camp with other campers who will be in their camp cabin/pod.
 A staff member will be at Camp’s gate welcoming each camper and family into Camp and directing them towards our maintenance area where we will have a check-in station staffed by members of our health team.
-There may be a short wait as others check-in, so we ask that everyone remains inside their vehicle.
+There may be a short wait as others check in, so we ask that everyone remains inside their vehicle.
 Staff will take the camper’s temperature to ensure it is below 100.4 degrees Fahrenheit.
 Campers who have a temperature over 100.4 degrees, show COVID-19 symptoms, or have been exposed to COVID-19 in the previous 14 days will not be permitted to enter Camp.
 Campers will be asked a list of screening questions.
-Additionally, a Rapid Antigen Covid-19 test will be administered.
-Upon passing the screening and with a negative test result, the camper can exit the vehicle, and a staff will help gather their luggage and walk to their cabin to begin their Interlaken experience.
+Upon passing the screening, the camper can exit the vehicle, and staff will help gather their luggage and walk to their cabin to begin their Interlaken experience.

 • FLIGHTS TO RHI

 The Rhinelander (RHI) airport is 45 minutes from Camp and has direct flights on Delta from Minneapolis (MSP).
 Campers can travel to RHI with a layover in MSP, and a camp staff will pick them up from the airport.
 Once they arrive at Camp, their temperatures will be taken, and they will answer the same screening questions as the campers who arrive by bus or by private vehicle.
-A Rapid Antigen Covid-19 test will be administered as well.
 Upon passing the screening and with a negative test result, the camper can exit the vehicle, and a staff will help gather their luggage and walk to their cabin to begin their Interlaken experience.

 • TRANSPORTATION HOME FROM CAMP

 Our expectation is that we will be able to combine our cohort groups onto busses based on their location.
-We plan to provide bussing to Madison (first session), Milwaukee, Northbrook, Milwaukee Airport & Rhinelander Airport.
-Parent pickup is also an option.
-More information will be available in the coming months.
+More information will be sent out via email prior to campers going home.

 The idea behind a POD is to allow small groups of campers to interact with each other in a traditional camp setting including being inside their cabin, going to chugim (activities), and eating meals together.

-A pod is like an immediate family; they do not need to wear a mask when around one another.
+A pod is like an immediate family; they do not need to follow the rule of 2/3 when around one another.
 To limit exposure, each cabin will become a pod.
-During the first two weeks of camp, while there will be some choice to activities, all activities will be pod-based.
+During the beginning of camp, while there will be some choice to activities, all activities will be pod-based.
 All of K’far Noar (10th grade) will be a pod, and the entire Ozrim group will be a pod.
 Non-cabin staff will also be in their own pods based on where and with whom they live.